This article is designed to give administrators and agents with the appropriate permissions an overview on the following topics:

 Adding Tickets to a Work Package

-You can add batches of tickets to a new or existing Work Package by selecting Other > Add to Work Package.
+You can add tickets in bulk to a new or existing Work Package by selecting Other > Add to Work Package.

 In the pop-up window, you can then choose whether you want to add the selected tickets to an existing work package or create a new one entirely.
 Once you have made your changes, click Update to finalize the ticket revisions.